 - You can check if conditions apply to a course and what these conditions are.
 Below you can find more detailed information on courses with specific criteria (LAS, GLB, Intervict, CentER, Econometrics, JADS)

-2. At a later stage (beginning of October) you can use the Osiris Course Catalog to check our course offer.
-You can find it by making the following choices:
+From early-/mid-August onwards, you can use the OSIRIS course catalog to check our course offer for the upcoming academic year.
+You can find it by clicking on the link below and making the following choices:

-- Faculty = 'Tilburg University'
+- 'Tilburg University'

-- Degree Program = 'Exchange Program Tilburg University'
+- 'Exchange Program Tilburg University'